|Site Map | Bulletin Home | Temple University|

-Membership in the National Honorary Society in Geography is available to majors selected on the basis of GPA.
-Initiations are held each year, and student members can submit articles to the GTU journal and apply for national scholarships.
+We nominate students for membership in the National Honorary Society in Geography on the basis of GPA.
+Students, who are initiated annually, can submit articles to the GTU journal and apply for national scholarships.

-Students are encouraged to apply their skills and knowledge in a credit-bearing internship that utilizes their academic training.
+We encourage students to apply their skills and knowledge in a credit-bearing internship that utilizes their academic training.
 Assignments at planning, social service and other agencies, as well as firms that specialize in mapping and geographic data analysis, have helped in securing employment opportunities.
-The Internship course also includes class meetings at which assigned articles and each student's work experience are discussed in a seminar format.
-See the Undergraduate Chair for more details and for information on possible internship sites.
+The internship is complemented by a seminar in which students discuss their experiences.
+Contact Marilyn Silberfein (firstname.lastname@example.org) for more details and for information on possible internship sites.

-It is now possible to become certified as a secondary school social studies teacher by combining a major in Geography and Urban Studies with a major in Social Studies Education.
-It is also possible to gain certification through a GUS major and education minor following the 5-year B.A./M.A. program.
+Students may elect to earn certification in secondary school social studies by combining a major in Geography and Urban Studies with a major in Social Studies Education.
+Students may also earn certification through a Geography and Urban Studies major and education minor following the 5-year B.A./M.A. program.
 For more information on this opportunity, please contact the CLA Academic Advising Center.

 Students may take a series of courses that examine the rapidly-growing fields of tourism and recreation from an urban/geographical perspective.
-Two certificates are available; please see the School of Tourism and Hospitality Management section for more information on these program requirements.
+For more information please see the School of Tourism and Hospitality Management.

-The courses in this certificate program examine all the world's culture regions and the linkages among them.
-Courses can be selected based on a student's interest in domestic or international tourism.
+The courses in this certification program examine all the world's culture regions and the linkages among them.
+Students can elect courses relevant to either domestic or international tourism.
 Additional courses would then be chosen to help the student acquire a sense of place as well as strategies for learning about new locations.
-Some students might also want to study geographical information systems (GIS) to assess the character of specific tourist destinations.

 Students in this program who are interested in urban recreation and sports can take courses related to urban social and policy issues, while those interested in outdoor/rural recreation can take courses on environmental issues.
 The course on geographical information systems (GIS) is particularly relevant to tourism planning.